suny-downstate-medical-center/netpyne/CONTRIBUTING.md

 ### Making a pull request

-Now that you've got your improvements into your remote fork of NetPyNE on GitHub, it's time to submit the improvements to the original NetPyNE repository.
+Now that you've got your improvements into your remote fork of NetPyNE on GitHub, it's time to submit the improvements to the official NetPyNE repository.
 This is accomplished by creating a "pull request".

 > **Note:** See [creating a pull request from a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-forkk) in [GitHub Help](https://help.github.com/en) for detailed instructions.